 The Company proceeded with the shutdown process.
-Since the decision of the Extraordinary Shareholder Meeting in 2008 the Company was able to sell 16 of its affiliated companies and to liquidate another 13 of its affiliates.
-As of the end of the financial year 2015/2016, for the two remaining subsidiaries, Jubii Europe GmbH i.L. and Yarps Network Services AB i.L., formal applications for liquidation had been filed; the Company / Jubii Europe NV therefore is the only company not in liquidation yet.
+Since the decision of the Extraordinary Shareholder Meeting in 2008 to wind down the activities of the affliated entities of the Company, the Company was able to sell 16 of its affiliated companies and to liquidate another 13 of its affiliates.
+As of the end of the financial year 2016/2017, for the two remaining subsidiaries, Jubii Europe GmbH i.L. and Yarps Network Services AB i.L., formal applications for liquidation had been filed; the Company / Jubii Europe NV therefore is the only company not in liquidation yet.